 Sarah Loy holds a Bachelors and Masters in Plant Science from the University of New Hampshire.
-Her volunteer work over the years ranges from being a Girl Scouts troop leader, assisting families experiencing homelessness through Seacoast Family Promise, supporting the reuse and repurposing of clothing and other household items through a church rummage ministry, and acting as co-coordinator for the Greatbay Group Workcamp, which brought together 400 youth and mentors to repair 60 homes in the Seacoast area of New Hampshire.
-Loy is a lifelong resident of New Hampshire.
+Her volunteer work over the years includes leading Girl Scouts troop, assisting families experiencing homelessness with Seacoast Family Promise, supporting the reuse and repurposing of items through a church rummage ministry, and serving as co-coordinator for the Great Bay Group Work Camp.
+Sarah is a lifelong resident of New Hampshire.

 Jennifer Cattin received a BS in Mass Communication from Emerson College.
 While raising her children in New Hampshire she was involved in a variety of volunteer organizations ranging from driving elder members to medical appointments and grocery shopping to assisting clients at an equine therapeutic riding center.
 Since returning home to Cape Cod to be closer to family Jennifer continues to volunteer at the local level and works at a neighborhood farm.
 She enjoys beekeeping and gardening.

 Mary Adams is a dedicated advocate for vulnerable families and takes delight in thinking outside the box.
 Over the years, she has volunteered for many organizations, most notably with the Granite State Ambassadors.
 Mary has experience working as a curriculum developer and an English as a Learning Language (ELL) instructor.
 She is affiliated with the New Hampshire Historical Society.
 Mary lives in New Hampshire with her husband and seven children.